-But then, what exactly are the meanings and differences between all these Thai labels and phrases?
-Before we explain that, first a few notes: in the Thai language (written left to right) you generally don’t find spaces in-between words.
+But then, what exactly are differences between all these Thai labels and phrases?
+Before we explain that, first a few notes about the Thai language: in Thai, written left to right, you’ll generally not find spaces in-between distinct words.
 Spaces are only used in certain circumstances, such as when we would use a comma or full stop.

-Another thing is that when the Thai script (alphabet) is translated to our Latin alphabet (or Roman alphabet), it’s done in a “free style” way, that is, it’s done mostly phonetically.
-For instance, the Thai word นวด can be written in our alphabet as Nuad, Nuat , or even Nwd.
+Another thing is that when the Thai script (alphabet) is translated to our Latin alphabet (or Roman alphabet), it’s done in a kind of “free style” way, that is, it’s done mostly phonetically.
+For instance, the Thai word นวด can be written in our alphabet as Nuad, Nuat, or even Nwd.
 It doesn’t make things easy, but… it is what it is.

 Okay, having said that, let’s now take a look at the varieties.

 Nuad and Nuad Thai

 So, Nuad (นวด) simply translates as massage, rub, batter, or knead, amongst some other meanings.
 Nuad is the most common way in Thailand to talk about massage.
 Remember that, for the Thai people themselves, it’s less common to put Thai before the word massage.
 In the end, to them, in Thailand, it’s clear that Massage equals Thai Massage.